agencyenterprise/ndx-nirs/README.md

     - see `NIRSDevice.nirs_mode`, `NIRSDevice.correlation_time_delay`, and `NIRSDevice.correlation_time_delay_width`

 In addition, it includes support for fluorescent versions of each of these techniques.
+  - see `NIRSChannelsTable.emssion_wavelength`

+Other NIRS modalities are supported implicitly.
 We acknowledge that NIRS is a fast-growing recording method with new modalities constantly under development.
 For this reason, it is possible to define other useful parameters using the `NIRSDevice.additional_parameters` field.
 Future version of NWB NIRS will add native support for new NIRS modalities.

-## Other data standards
+## Related data standards

 The NWB NIRS neurodata type was inspired by the [SNIRF](https://fnirs.org/resources/software/snirf/) data specification ([Github](https://github.com/fNIRS/snirf)).
 Many of the data fields can be directly mapped from SNIRF to NWB and vice-versa.
 We expect to release a SNIRF<->NWB conversion tool in the near future to improve compatibility between data standards and ease the burden of conversion on NIRS researchers.